-The deadlift does not carryover to the squat or the Olympic lifts.
-That’s a fact.
-The deadlift has a short range of motion and different mechanics.
-It’s a hip dominant movement with small amount of knee flexion compared to the squat.
-However, it kills your lower back.
-By removing it, you will give your back more time to recover for other exercises.
-This is one of the many reasons Olympic weightlifters don’t waste time on deadlifts.
-They rarely do the movement cause it’s pointless for them.
+By removing the deadlift, you reduce the workload of your lower back.
+This is one of the many reasons why Olympic weightlifters don’t waste time on deadlifts.
+They rarely do the movement because it’s pointless for them.
 It takes way more than it gives back.

 2. Less ego in your training

 I am certainly not anti-deadlift.
 If anything, that’s my best lift because I have long arms.
 However, I am not a powerlifter which means that performing the deadlift is not mandatory for me.
 This is true for many people out there.
-Even some powerlifters skip the deadlift for as long as possible to avoid CNS burnout.
-Problem is, there is a ton of delusional lifters who have a deep stubborn voices in their heads, telling them that the deadlift comes with magic.
-It doesn’t.
-It’s just an exercise.
-Nothing more.
-Nothing less.
-Learn how to do it and use it, if you like it.
-Don’t be it’s slave, however.
+Besides, even some powerlifters skip the deadlift for as long as possible to avoid CNS burnout.